beppu/mad-scientists-lab/ta/techniques/README.md

 The purpose of having a bias is to inform the strategy to change modes.
 For example, in a bullish market, bullish setups tend to work well.
 However, once a market turns bearish, their effectiveness tends to be diminished.
 A strategy could use bias as a hint to fine tune its actions.

+## Position Sizing

+Something that I'm woefully ignorant about is the art of position sizing.
+In the event that I learn how to size my positions efficiently, that kind of code may live here.